Skip to content

 share

 Did you know that the South of Scotland is home to the UK’s first International Dark Sky Park at the heart of the Galloway Forest Park?
 There you can see about 7,000 stars with the naked eye.
 That’s compared to only 100 normally visible from a town or urban setting.
-Moffat, the UK’s first Dark Sky Town, is here too and we even have our own Planetarium.
+Moffat, the UK’s first Dark Sky Town, is here too and has a community observatory.
+So this is clearly the place to be to catch the best glimpses of the stars above.
 Want to know where to go and what to see?
 Read on, because Stargazing Starts Here.

 What not to miss